FrancoRodao/hospital-admin-backend/README.md

 This is the backend of Hospital Admin

-To execute is neccesary rebuild the modules of node with next command:
+To execute is necessary rebuild the modules of node with next command:

 ```
 npm install